IPv4

 For companies that require clean, reliable, and routable IP addresses without the financial strain of buying entire blocks, leasing IPv4 space has become a popular option.
 Deliverability, user experience, routing stability, and security are all directly impacted by the quality of the leased IPs, regardless of whether a business operates a SaaS platform, email marketing system, VPN network, hosting service, or cloud infrastructure.
 An IP range that has been misused or poorly maintained can immediately harm a sender’s reputation, result in platform blocks, or interfere with services.

 As a result, companies need to be proactive in making sure that each leased IP block has a spotless operational history.
-Safe and scalable IP deployment requires an understanding of what makes a “bad reputation,” how to find hidden problems, and how to select reliable providers.
+Safe and scalable IP deployment also depends on understanding how IPv4 Hub processes leased IP blocks before they are delivered to customers.

 What Leads to a Negative Reputation for an IP Block